rehierl/abstract-properties/14-x-types-of-scopes/14-2-types-of-properties/1-0-types-of-properties.md

 node (e.g. **an id attribute**).
 Because of that, the scope of a type-0 property contains one node only, the property's defining node.

-Note that any scope begins with the defining node's start-tag and ends with the defining node's start-tag.
+Note that any such scope begins with the defining node's start-tag and ends with the defining node's start-tag.
 As such, a type-0 property is the only type of property whose scope ends with a start-tag while still including the node of that tag.